Frequently Asked Questions | Placeit

 How can I update my billing information?

-How to download my invoices
+How to download my invoices?

 When will I be charged again?